dido/emdrb/README.txt

 * Standard gem installation: 'sudo gem install' ought to do the trick.

-Note that you will need the daemons gem ('sudo gem install daemons') if you would like to run the rspec tests that are included with EMDRb.
-Daemons is not required to use EMDRb otherwise, and as such it is not listed as a hard dependency in the gem install.

 If you want to install it manually, you can always download it at the EMDRb project page at: